gertst/node-red-contrib-velbus/README.md

    - Bugfix: in some circumstances modules were found twice.
 Thanks Ggaljoen to notify me.
    - Added an example of a Send Raw Bytes node -2020/04/12
-   - Fix with of typed input fields.
+   - Fix width of typed input fields.
+   - BREAKING: New UX for the Send Raw Bytes node
+   - 1st step to have more info available for each command

 ## Implemented Velbus modules: